 Welcome to Black Hills State University.
 We are so pleased you have chosen to be a part of our campus community.
 As a new student or one returning to campus, your academic journey can be exciting, challenging, and awe-inspiring.
-It may also be scary, confusing and a bit overwhelming.
-Especially as we continue to navigate new norms and safety precautions to protect our community from COVID-19.

 The following pages in this handbook will provide you with the basic information about services, organizations on campus and the policies that have been created to keep you safe, engaged, and successful during your time at Black Hills State University.